glickbot/riak-conf/README.md

     $ riak-conf get <name> [nth] ...

         Return the values of parameter <name>,
-        and optionaly <nth> specific value.
+        and optionally <nth> specific value.